bvobart/pi-dj/ReadMe.md

 # Pi-DJ

+> Note: this project is still under development and not yet ready for use.

-Do you want to make your own standalone DJ deck using a Raspberry Pi and a MIDI DJ deck like the Pioneer DDJ-400?
-Pi-DJ makes it easy to run the open-source DJ software [Mixxx](#TODO) on your Raspberry Pi 4B (other models not tested).
+Do you want to turn your Pioneer DDJ-400 or other computer-connected DJ deck into a standalone DJ deck with a Raspberry Pi and touchscreen?

+Pi-DJ is a custom OS image for the Raspberry Pi 4B that includes Mixxx and a few other tools so you've got a ready-to-go DJ setup directly as you boot.
+It is based on [DietPi](https://github.com/MichaIng/DietPi) and includes the following pre-installed software:

+- TODO: list pre-installed software.

+## Installation

+Simply flash this image to an SD card, plug in your DJ deck, configure Mixxx to recognise your deck, grab your music library USB and you're ready to go!

+TODO: expand instructions.

-## TODO
+## Configuration

-- link to Mixxx
+TODO: explain how to configure Pi-DJ and how to wor

-## Sources
+## Credits

-Pi-DJ's OS is generated using a personal fork of [RPi-Distro/pi-gen](https://github.com/RPi-Distro/pi-gen/tree/arm64).
-The modifications I made on top are heavily based on and inspired by [fayaaz/mixxx-pi-gen](https://github.com/fayaaz/mixxx-pi-gen).
-A big thank you go out to both of these distros and their authors!
+TODO: thank the projects that inspirated me to write Pi-DJ
+TODO: add links to a bunch of the open-source projects that Pi-DJ heavily relies on.